cjmartin/launchcalendar.org/_posts/2025-06-05-chang-zheng-6a-qianfan-jigui.md

 payload-type: satellite
 payload-description: >-
   18 communications satellites for the G60 broadband internet constellation, utilizing Ku, Q, and V bands.
+This batch is part of China's expanding low Earth orbit communications network, which aims to rival Starlink with 1,296 satellites by 2027 and further expansion to 13,000 satellites for global coverage.
 links:
   - title: Chang Zheng 6A | Qianfan Jigui
     type:
       - forum
+      - reference
     url: 'https://forum.nasaspaceflight.com/index.php?topic=62979.0'
   - title: >-
       Launch Roundup: Falcon 9 to launch crewed mission, Rocket Lab launches